MilchRatchet/Luminary/README.md

    - Red: Smoothness
    - Green: Metallic
    - Blue: Emission Intensity
+   - Alpha: Unused

 Textures are associated to meshes through `*.mtl` files where

 - map_Kd = Albedo Textures
 - map_Ke = Illuminance Textures
 - map_Ns = Material Textures

+You can get `Blender` to link the material textures to `map_Ns` by setting them as the input texture for roughness.

 A whole scene is arranged through `*.lum` files which are in the following format:
 ```